Mnemotechnician/achievements/README.md

 * Use `Seq` instead of `ArrayList` in places with heavy recursion
 * Create an annotation processor for listeners of `ObjectiveEvent`s / `ObjectiveNotification`s
 * Custom icons for achievements
-* A gradle task generating a class containing accessors for these icons
 * Split achievement saves for different saves / campaign
 * StateManager should be a custom implementation of Settings, possibly one that uses kotlinx.serialization.json